thegetty/quire-docs/CONTRIBUTING.md

 - [**quire**](https://github.com/thegetty/quire): The command-line interface for Quire, default starter content, and default theme.
 - [**quire-docs**](https://github.com/thegetty/quire-docs): The Quire website and documentation.

 You are currently in the **quire-docs** repository.
-The Quire website and documentation are continuously being updated for clarity and completeness, but it’s not always easy to keep up with the pace of Quire’s development!
+The Quire website and documentation are actually built using Quire.
+By contributing to this repository you will either be in familiar territory or gain good experience using GitHub and working in Quire.
+Our website and docs are updated continuously for clarity and completeness but it’s not always easy to keep up with the pace of Quire’s development.
+We invite you to share your ideas or jump in and make edits yourself.
 There are [several ways to contribute](#identify-a-contribution-to-make) to the Quire website and documentation including:

 - Correct one-off typos
 - Fix broken links